syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-delete-blank-rows-and-columns-in-a-worksheet.md

 ---
-title: How to delete blank rows and columns in a worksheet | Syncfusion
+title: How to delete blank rows and columns in an Excel | Syncfusion
-description: This page explains how to delete blank rows and columns in a worksheet using Syncfusion .NET Excel library (XlsIO).
+description: This page explains how to delete blank rows and columns in an Excel using Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# How to delete blank rows and blank columns in an Excel worksheet using C#?
+# How to delete blank rows and blank columns in an Excel using C#?

 You can delete blank rows and columns in a worksheet by iterating through the used range and checking each row and column using the [IsBlank](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IRange.html#Syncfusion_XlsIO_IRange_IsBlank) property.
 If a row or column is blank, you can remove it using the [DeleteRow](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_DeleteRow_System_Int32_) or [DeleteColumn](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_DeleteColumn_System_Int32_) methods of the [IWorksheet](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IWorksheet.html) interface, respectively.